 Madrid’s famous flea market is held every Sunday morning, when the streets come to life with stalls, bars open out onto the streets and locals and tourists alike enjoy the fiesta atmosphere around the area of Lavapiés.

-Barrio de Las Letras is one of Madrid’s most beautiful and coolest neighbourhoods.
-It was the home of Spanish literary giant and Don Quixote author, Miguel de Cervantes and these days is full of quirky bars and restaurants.
+Barrio de Las Letras (Literary Quarter) is one of Madrid’s most beautiful and coolest neighbourhoods.
+It was the home of Spanish literary giant and Don Quixote author, Miguel de Cervantes, and these days is full of eccentric bars and restaurants.
 Make sure to look down once in a while; the streets are peppered with famous literary quotes.

-This former slaughterhouse (‘matadero‘ in Spanish) situated along the River Manzanares was converted into an arts centre in the early 2000s.
+This former matadero(slaughterhouse) – situated along the River Manzanares – was converted into an arts centre in the early 2000s.
 It has its own cinema and exhibition spaces and holds regular performances and food markets.

 You cannot possibly leave Madrid without trying churros con chocolate (sugar-drenched deep-fried dough sticks with hot chocolate) from San Ginés, which has been serving since 1894.
 It is open all night long, so is a great pitstop on the way home from a night on the town.